Frank S. David, MD, PhD

 • An answer to one of the prompts below (pay attention to the word limits)

-Prompt (answer both parts):
+Prompt (answer all parts):

 2. Probability of success for clinical trials in various phases of development